Please note that we are no longer taking bookings for 2020. However we are taking bookings for 2021 onwards.

 Our Director of Music will look after you as mush as possible with your music requests and will endeavour to prepare the music for your special day.
 It is traditional in church to have organ music for the brides' procession, during the signing of the registers and on exit of the wedding couple and we certainly encourage you to opt for this however, you may also choose some appropriate music from a CD if you want something completely different.
 You will need to provide the CD before the day with your specific tracks clearly labelled.
 It is also usual to have at least two Christian Hymns during the ceremony and we encourage you to think carefully about which hymns you feel you would like by listening to the music and lyrics.
 The first hymn is usually near to the beginning of the service and serves to give everyone present a real sense of purpose in being there together to celebrate the bride and grooms' special occasion, the second hymn is optional and is placed in the middle of the service close to the readings with a final hymn which may be just after the registers are signed.

 Now, you may be a specialist in church music...but just in case you are not then we have prepared a list of suitable items for hymns, choir and organ music with links to hear them on YouTube for you to choose from.
+There is also a lot of choir music recorded during the 2020 lockdown period which you can listen to to hear the quality of the choir here.
 We hope that this list is of valuable help to you in making the music of your special day work for you.
 You can download the MS Word list here.
 Any problems with music or to discuss further music details or possibilities please do feel free to contact our Director of Music: Mr Ian Watts by email by clicking here.

 Where Can We Find Out More?